fi-muni/PA165/tasks/seminar-persistence1.md

 **Task 01** Your first task is to locate and download JPA 2.1 specification (JSR 338).
 It is a PDF file.

-**Task 02** Try to run cz.fi.muni.pa165.MainJavaSe from NetBeans.
+**Task 02** Try to run cz.fi.muni.pa165.MainJavaSe from your IDE.
 It runs method task04().
 You should get runtime exception saying that it is expected you have 2 Category entities stored in the database.

 **Task 03** Add configuration property to persistence.xml so that Hibernate formats SQL as it outputs it into the console.
-See A.2 section of https://docs.jboss.org	/hibernate/orm/4.3/devguide/en-US/html_single/ .
-Also add the following logger into log4j.xml:
+See [Hibernate ORM User Guide - SQL statement logging](https://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html#configurations-logging).
+Also add the following logger into logback.xml:

 ```
     <logger name="org.hibernate.SQL" level="DEBUG"/>